UTHealth Houston opens recruitment in RISE-UP clinical drug trial for people with sickle cell anemia

 A total of 198 participants will be randomized into three groups and receive a medication dose level of 50 milligrams, 100 milligrams, or a placebo in pill form.
 After the initial 52-week clinical trial, all participants — including the placebo group — will be able to enroll in a five-year, open-label study extension period where they will receive a 100-milligram dose level of mitapivat.
 They will follow patients over the years to measure the increase in the amount of hemoglobin and reduction in the occurrence of sickle cell pain crises.

 The new study builds on results from a Phase II trial which was led and presented at the American Society of Hematology annual conference in December 2023 by Idowu.
 The Phase II study revealed an increase of hemoglobin in 50% of the 79 patients who participated.
-Of the 26 patients who received 50 milligrams, overall occurrence of sickle cell pain crises was reduced by 50%, while the 26 patients who received 100 milligrams did not experience a sickle cell crisis during the trial period.
+Of the 26 patients who received 50 milligrams, overall occurrence of sickle cell pain crises was reduced by 50%, while the 26 patients who received 100 milligrams experienced a 70% reduction in sickle cell crises during the trial period.

 “Our hope is that the results of this Phase III study confirm the decrease in the pain episodes and improvement in quality of life for patients who are taking mitapivat long-term,” Idowu said.